 Except in the case of emergency, students may visit the clinic only after obtaining a clinic pass from their teacher.
 Students need to come to the clinic if feeling ill.
 If they contact their parent to be picked up or make previous arrangements, the Nurse cannot excuse their absence.
 Students leaving for home from the clinic must sign out in the Attendance office and if driving, parental permission must be given to the Nurse.
-Please be aware that if you child has multiple absences from school and is not showing signs of a communicable illness, their illness may not be excused by the Nurse.
+Please be aware that if your child has multiple absences from school and is not showing signs of a communicable illness, their illness may not be excused by the Nurse.

 Tattoos and piercings should be cared for at home and are not a reason to leave class to come to the clinic.
-Teachers are given a supply of band aids and minor cuts and abrasions can be washed with soap and water, covered with a band aid in class if a sink is available, or in the restroom.
+Teachers are given a supply of band-aids and minor cuts and abrasions can be washed with soap and water, covered with a band-aid in class if a sink is available, or in the restroom.

 Students who wear contact lenses should carry their own lens solution and should always have a contact case with them.

 Personal Sanitary items should be provided by the student.
-We do carry these items in the clinic; however they are to be used for emergencies.
+We do carry these items in the clinic; however, they are to be used for emergencies.
 Please assist your child in planning ahead.